Great Dunham: Geography

 According to the 2021 census, Great Dunham has a population of 372 people which shows an increase from the 344 people recorded in the 2011 census.

 St Andrew's Church

 Great Dunham's parish church is dedicated to Saint Andrew and dates from the Fifteenth Century.
 St Andrew's is located within the village on Litcham Road and has been Grade I listed since 1960.
 The church holds Sunday services once a month.

 St Andrew's features stained-glass depicting Christ, Abraham and Saint Andrew designed by James Powell and Sons as well as a Seventeenth Century pulpit and reading desk.

 Amenities

 Great Dunham Primary is a local authority school, the headteacher is Mr. M. Cuenca-Farrow.

 Governance

 Great Dunham is part of the electoral ward of Launditch for local elections and is part of the district of Breckland.

-The village's national constituency is South West Norfolk which has been represented by Labour's Terry Jermy MP since 2024.
+The village's national constituency is Mid Norfolk which has been represented by Conservative's George Freeman MP since 2024.